arrow

 What about student accommodation at the University of St Andrews?

-All first-years who apply by the June deadline are guaranteed a place at one of seven halls of residence that encircle University Park (more than half of them are catered).
+All first-years who apply by the June deadline are guaranteed a place in one of the university’s halls of residence, more than half of which are catered.

 How diverse and inclusive is the University of St Andrews?

-St Andrews has the most ethnically diverse student population of the Scotland universities (17.4 per cent of its students are from black or ethnic minority backgrounds), yet it is at the bottom of our social inclusion ranking for Scotland.
-It admits the smallest proportion of students from non-selective schools (56.2 per cent) and the fewest students who are the first in their family to go to university (18.7 per cent).
+St Andrews presents a paradox in social inclusion.
+While it has the most ethnically diverse student body of any Scottish university, it ranks at the bottom for other key measures, admitting the smallest proportion of students from non-selective state schools (64.1 per cent) and the fewest who are the first in their family to go to university (18.1 per cent).

 Everything you need to know about scholarships and bursaries at the University of St Andrews